 - Increase fruit & veggies – I also plan to increase my intake of foods that are high in fiber and iron, as well as increasing the amount of fruit and veggies that I consume every day.
 I really enjoy them, but again, the lazy slug inside of me just turns her nose up at the thought of anything that requires prep work.
 Well boo flippin’ hoo, Ms. Lazy Butt….. it’s time to shape up or ship out!!

 Give this somewhat healthy, but UBER delicious Jasmine rice pilaf a try.
-I served it as a side dish with our Easter lamb and ended up with NO leftovers of this dish and more lamb than I know what to do with!
+I made my own sun dried tomatoes and served it as a side dish with our Easter lamb and ended up with NO leftovers of this dish and more lamb than I know what to do with!

 Jasmine Rice Pilaf with Asparagus and Sun Dried Tomatoes